Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Data Analysis Panel - Visualization

-For the newly created series, navigate to the series properties and set the Marker Fill to White and the Marker Shape to Diamond.
 Now you can see the milestone dates along the project timeline for each project.
-You can use states and state styles for the point chart to illustrate the status of the milestones (i.e. In-progress, Delayed, Completed, etc.).
+You can use states and state styles for the point series to illustrate the status of the milestones (i.e., In-progress, Delayed, Completed, etc.).

 Project schedule with milestone dates